demisto/content-docs/docs/integrations/yaml-file.md

   - Create relationships
   - Bypass exclusion list

-The Optimize Params are params that are less fit to be in connect or collect section, e.g: Advanced Thresholds, Advanced Queries.
+The Optimize Parameters are parameters that do not belong in the Connect or Collect sections, e.g., Advanced Thresholds, Advanced Queries.

 The sections will look like this in the UI, when advanced parameters are hidden unless opening the `Advanced Settings` section:
 ![Example of the connect and collect sections](/doc_imgs/integrations/sections_connect_collect.png)
 ![Example of the advanced section](/doc_imgs/integrations/sections_advanced.png)

-In order to add sections to your integration, follow this guide:
+To add sections to your integration:

 1. Add the `sectionOrder` key to the yml's root.
 This key should contain a list of sections available.
 Currently we support only "Connect",  "Collect" and "Optimize".
 2. Add the `section` key to each parameter in the configuration, with one of the sections from (1).